Nivekkb/SELF/SELF_DOCS/public/SUPPORT-FIRST-AI-GOVERNANCE-LAYER.md

 - **6 Months**: Independent ethical review conducted

 ### Section 8.3: Binding Authority
-All SoulsynqAI personnel, contractors, partners, and systems are bound by this governance framework.
+All SerenixAI personnel, contractors, partners, and systems are bound by this governance framework.
 Violation constitutes grounds for termination of relationship and potential legal action.

 ---

 ## Constitutional Signatories

-**SoulsynqAI Constitutional Council**
+**SerenixAI Constitutional Council**
 Kevin Boutilier - Founder and Chief Ethicist
 Date: December 22, 2025